stefan-hudelmaier/gcmb-medium-firehose/gcmb/README.md

 The most popular 100 tags are monitored, see below for a full list.

-Here is a web app that subscribes to the stream and displays new posts: https://stefan-hudelmaier.github.io/medium-firehose-ui/
+Here is a web app that subscribes to the stream and displays new posts: [Medium Firehose UI](https://stefan-hudelmaier.github.io/medium-firehose-ui/)

 Here is an example MQTT message: